Mohit Sharma (soldier)

 Major Mohit Sharma AC SM (13 January 1978 – 21 March 2009) was an Indian Army Officer who was posthumously awarded the Ashoka Chakra, India's highest peace-time military decoration.
-Maj Sharma was from the elite 1st Para SF.
+Sharma was from the elite 1st Para SF.

-On 21 March 2009, he engaged in an encounter with Pakistan-sponsored terrorists in the Hafruda forest of the Kupwara sector of Jammu and Kashmir.
+On 21 March 2009, he engaged in an encounter with terrorists in the Hafruda forest of the Kupwara sector of Jammu and Kashmir.
 He killed four terrorists and rescued two teammates in the process, but sustained multiple gunshot wounds.
 For this act, he was posthumously awarded the Ashoka Chakra, which is the highest peace time military decoration in India.
 He was awarded two gallantry decorations earlier in his career.
 The first was the COAS Commendation card for exemplary counter-terrorism duties during Operation Rakshak, which was followed by a Sena Medal for gallantry after a covert operation in 2005.

-In 2019, Delhi Metro Corporation renamed the Rajendra Nagar metro station as "Major Mohit Sharma (Rajendra Nagar) metro station".
+In 2019, Delhi Metro Rail Corporation renamed the Rajendra Nagar metro station in Ghaziabad as Major Mohit Sharma Rajendra Nagar metro station.

 Early life and education

-Mohit was born on 13 January 1978 in Rohtak, Haryana in a Hindu Brahmin family.
-He was very naughty since childhood.
-His nickname in family was "Chintu" while his NDA batch mates call him "Mike".
-He completed his 12th schooling from DPS Ghaziabad in 1995 after which he appeared for his NDA Exam.
-At the same time he got admission to Shri Sant Gajanan Maharaj College of Engineering, Shegaon, Maharashtra, during which he cleared the SSB interview and joined the National Defence Academy (NDA).
+Mohit was born on January 13, 1978, in Rohtak, Haryana, into a Hindu family.

+His family basically belongs to Village Rasna of district Meerut, Uttar Pradesh.
+His father's name is Rajendra Prasad Sharma and mother's name is Sushila Sharma.
+He was the second born of the Sharma family.
+His nickname in family was "Chintu" while his NDA batch mates called him "Mike".
+He completed his 12th schooling from Delhi Public School, Ghaziabad in 1995 after which he appeared for NDA Exam.
+At the same time he got admitted to Shri Sant Gajanan Maharaj College of Engineering, Shegaon, Maharashtra, during which he passed the SSB interview from Bhopal and joined the National Defence Academy (NDA) in December 1995.

 Military career

 In 1995, Sharma left Engineering and joined NDA to pursue his dream.
 In his training, he proved his expertise in swimming, boxing and horse riding.
-His favourite horse was "Indira".
+His favorite horse was "Indira".
 Sharma became the champion of horse riding.
 He was also a winner in Boxing under the featherweight category.

 Mohit Sharma joined the Indian Military Academy (IMA) in 1998.
-In IMA, he was awarded the rank of Battalion Cadet Adjutant.
+In IMA, he was appointed Battalion Cadet Adjutant.
 He got a chance to meet the then President of India K. R. Narayanan at the Rashtrapati Bhavan.
 He was commissioned as a lieutenant in December 1999.